FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 To make sure the code has correctly deployed, check both the terminal output in VSCode and the **Robot Code** light in the **FRC Driverstation** app (which should be green).

-## Safety
+>## Safety
-Before we enable and run the code, there are some important safety rules to known and follow.
-Below are the rules:
+>Before we enable and run **any** code on a robot, there are some important safety rules to know and follow:
+>

-1. Before enabling, make sure to **check the surroundings of the robot**.
+>1.
+Before enabling, make sure to **check the surroundings of the robot**.
 If anyone is near the robot, tell them you are about to enable.
 If they don't move, don't enable.
+>

-2. Make sure all the controllers that are plugged in are accounted for. **If a controller is not in someone's hand, unplug it**.
+>2.
+Make sure all the controllers that are plugged in are accounted for. **If a controller is not in someone's hand, unplug it**.
 This is so that nothing or no one will accidentally press a button on the controller or move a joystick, which could result in the robot moving unpredictably.
+>

-3. If you are done testing the code, **disable the robot as soon as possible**.
+>3.
+If you are done testing the code, **disable the robot as soon as possible**.
 Never leave the enabled code unattended.
+>

-4. **Wear safety glasses** if you are near an enabled robot.
+>4. **Wear safety glasses** if you are near an enabled robot.
 In the case that the robot does move unpredictably, this can help prevent injuries.
+>

-5. **[SPACE] is EMERGENCY STOP!** If the robot is behaving in a dangerous way to itself or a human, hit the [SPACE] button immediately!
+>5. **[SPACE] is EMERGENCY STOP!** If the robot is behaving in a dangerous way to itself or a human, hit the [SPACE] button immediately!

-## Back to Running the Code!

-Next, we need to enable our code.
+Finally, we need to enable our code.
 To do this, open up the **FRC Driverstation** app, and select "Enable".

 ![image](FRCDriverStation.png)